How to get a semi-truck loan

 Save for a down payment

-With semi-truck financing, the down payment, which is your upfront contribution to the purchase, depends on the lender, the borrower’s credit profile and the truck.
+When getting semi-truck financing, the down payment depends on the lender, the borrower’s credit profile and the truck.
+The down payment is your contribution to the purchase before getting a loan for the rest of the amount.
 The down payment cost typically ranges from as low as 10 percent to as high as 35 percent.

 So if you’re looking at a new truck that costs $250,000 and the lender wants a down payment of 20 percent, you’d have to come up with $50,000 ($250,000 x 0.20 = $50,000).